t0tacci0/Gamesblog-frontend/README.md

 This component displays a user's profile information, including profile image, bio, follower counts, and their posts.
 The function ProfilePage is considered a reusable component and is reused in: App.js.

+## Bugs

+I got for twice the same bug i described in the backend readme file.As i described i had to reset and create another database with the help of tutor team.Unfortunately due to lack of time for the project i couldn't fix some bugs,but the project works good.

 ## Technologies Used